Cray-HPE/docs-csm/operations/firmware/FAS_Paradise.md

     Once the firmware and BIOS are updated, the compute nodes can be powered back on.

-    If the nodes have never been powered on in the system before (they are being added during a hardware add procedure), then use the Boot Orchestration Service (BOS) to power them on.
+    If the nodes have never been powered on in the system before (they are being added during a hardware add procedure), then use the [Boot Orchestration Service (BOS)](../../glossary.md#boot-orchestration-service-bos) to power them on.
     Using BOS will prepare the initial boot artifacts required to boot them.
-If this is not the first time they have been powered on in this system, then you can use the Power Control Service \(PCS\) to power them on.
+    If this is not the first time they have been powered on in this system, then the [Power Control Service (PCS)](../../glossary.md#power-control-service-pcs) can be used to power them on.

 ## Upload Paradise images to TFTP server

-(`ncn#`) To check if a firmware is uploaded to the TFTP server:
+(`ncn-mw#`) To check if a firmware is uploaded to the TFTP server:

 ```bash
 kubectl -n services exec -it `kubectl get pods -n services -l app.kubernetes.io/instance=cms-ipxe -o custom-columns=NS:.metadata.name --no-headers | head -1` -- ls /shared_tftp
 ```

-If the firmware file you need is not listed, run the following command to copy the file from S3 to the TFTP server (`ncn#`)
+(`ncn-mw#`) If the required firmware file is not listed, then run the following command to copy the file from S3 to the TFTP server.

 ```bash
 /usr/share/doc/csm/scripts/operations/firmware/upload_foxconn_images_tftp.py
 ```

-## Reset BMC Factory Defaults
+## Reset BMC factory defaults

 **IMPORTANT: Only perform this action if required!
 Check the HFP release notes!**

-Run the following command prior to using FAS to update the BMC firmware.
-This will reset the BMC to factory defaults (`ncn#`):
+(`ncn-mw#`) Run the following command prior to using FAS to update the BMC firmware.
+This will reset the BMC to factory defaults:

 ```bash
 ssh admin@$(xname) 'fw_setenv openbmconce "factory-reset"'